shoganhennessy/direct-indirect-education/NOTES.md

 - Use the school law change birth cohorts as an instrument for education, and/or use another instrument (distance to college, etc.).

 3. Write my results into the document as I go.
+- Muslimnova+ (2025) and Nina  (2025) control for the PCA in their analyses.
+Look into why.

 4. Take the code for parental imputation of EA PGI, and apply it to the 3 mental health scores, starting that project document as I go with the code from this one.